kbastien/justreadit/README.md

 # justreadit

-:books: An app that helps you get rid of those daunting lists of articles you have to read in Instapaper and/or Pocket.
+:books: Actually read the things you save to pocket.
+Or pay.